Thursday, April 24, 2025

 Hello and welcome!

 I started this web site in late 2023 to post my random scribblings on investing and investment markets.
+All my work is original, fact-based, and non-conflicted.

 Where I write about specific companies or investments, I will always make it very clear whether I am, or have been, an investor or not, and that is usually the point of the story – to talk about lessons learned along the way.
 Enjoy!